Profile

 About Me:

-I’m a nuclear materials scientist living with my partner in Abingdon (near Oxford).
+I’m a nuclear materials scientist living with my partner in Oxfordshire.
 I enjoy sports and exercise, especially rugby and running, but I also love sitting at home on my PlayStation or reading a good book!

 -